 The Viazul bus connects from Havana to most Cuban cities and provinces.
 They are air-conditioned and provide generally reliable service.
 Itineraries, departure times and prices can be found on their website.
-Reservations and the payments of the tickets should be made 7 days in advanced and you should arrive 30 minutes before departure.
+Reservations and the payments of the tickets should be made 7 days in advance and you should arrive 30 minutes before departure.
 There are only a few buses operating and seats aren’t always guaranteed.

 Maquinas or Almendrones